-Trainees and lay representatives have been involved in the preparation of this curriculum and will continue to be involved in reviews, through representation from the Faculty's Junior Radiologists' Forum and the Patient Liaison Group.
-Trainers, tutors, Regional Advisers and Programme Directors will also continue to be involved in reviews through their membership of relevant working parties and committees.
+Trainers, tutors, Regional Advisers, Programme Directors and examiners will also continue to be involved in reviews through their membership of relevant working parties and committees.

 Curriculum evaluation and monitoring

 Evaluation of Training

 The curriculum is an educational guide, which will be interpreted and shaped locally.
 Evaluation is an essential element of the curriculum for monitoring and developing local implementation.
 Training programmes will vary in the extent to which they currently evaluate teaching, learning and supervision.
 Changes in the specialty training curriculum offer new opportunities for evaluation.
 Whilst there are GMC surveys of trainees and trainers that provide insights into the performance of training programmes, an evaluation process is a more forensic and locally relevant enquiry than can be achieved through a national questionnaire.
 Local evaluation will provide the evidence for training programme development, as well as material with which to respond to the findings of the annual GMC survey.
 The Faculty of Clinical Radiology is not intending to conduct local evaluation at the present time.
 It is, therefore, the responsibilities of individual training programmes to carry out this necessary work.
 The sections below are intended as a guide.